vcfxb/vcfxb/README.md

 ### My Career
 After getting involved in open source in college via [RCOS](https://new.rcos.io/), and a brief internship, I started my career at the [MITRE Corporation](https://en.wikipedia.org/wiki/Mitre_Corporation), an American not-for-profit organization.
-While I was there, I worked on a wide variety of things including some very cool tools to assess software supply chain security risks such as [hipcheck](https://github.com/mitre/hipcheck).
+While I was there, I worked on some very cool tools to assess software supply chain security risks.
+One of them was even open-sourced: [hipcheck](https://github.com/mitre/hipcheck).
-After my time at MITRE, I became a [Cloudflarian](https://en.wikipedia.org/wiki/Cloudflare), joining a small team of folks dedicated to protecting the internet from [Denial of Service attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack).
+After my time at MITRE I started working at [Cloudflare](https://en.wikipedia.org/wiki/Cloudflare), where I joined a small team of folks dedicated to protecting the internet from [Denial of Service attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack).
 So far, none of my work there has been open-sourced, but I'll update here if that changes!

 ### My Open Source Work